MethodGrab/is/README.md

 # is.js
 UA detection.
-Where possible feature detection should be used but when that fails, use UA hacks!
+Feature detection should be used where possible but sometimes it's not enough.

 ## Usage